jlam01/jlam01-machine-learning/july28.md

 ![image](https://user-images.githubusercontent.com/67992204/89114412-08e33d80-d44a-11ea-84da-0d8f0a9ca62b.png)

 The above graph here is the training and validation accuracy over a certain number of epochs with the training accuracy being blue and the validation accuracy being orange.
+After 1 epoch, the validation accuracy reduces below the training accuracy and plateaus.

 ![image](https://user-images.githubusercontent.com/67992204/89114417-113b7880-d44a-11ea-9cd1-9f157f25cc3a.png)

+The above graph represents the training and validation loss over a certain number of epochs with the training loss being blue and the validation loss represented by the orange.
+After

 ![image](https://user-images.githubusercontent.com/67992204/89114420-1ac4e080-d44a-11ea-9b22-1268f1a2131d.png)
 ![image](https://user-images.githubusercontent.com/67992204/89114422-21535800-d44a-11ea-9766-907718de310f.png)